transdigiware/blockchain/howto/pricing-saas.md

 {: #ibp-saas-pricing-free}

 You can preview the {{site.data.keyword.blockchainfull_notm}} Platform at no charge for 30 days when you link your {{site.data.keyword.blockchainfull_notm}} Platform service instance to an {{site.data.keyword.cloud_notm}} Kubernetes **free** cluster.

+The free preview is temporarily unavailable.
+The capability should be restored by April 8, 2020.
+We regret any inconvenience this may cause as we roll out updates across the regions.
+{: important}

 #### Limitations of the free preview
 {: #ibp-saas-pricing-free-limits}